Base

 nodejs_version = "latest" # <-- latest stable NodeJS version will be installed

-It will also set global NPM items to be installed in /home/vagrant/npm/bin
+It will also set global NPM items to be installed in /home/vagrant/npm/bin.

 # NodeJS Packages

 You can have as many packages installed or choose to not install any packages at all (just comment or delete the lines).
-Type $ nvm ls-remote
+Type $ nvm ls-remote to get the full list of available NodeJS versions inside your console/terminal.

 nodejs_packages = [ # List any global Node.js modules that you want to install